 Motorcycles must meet motor vehicle registration and insurance requirements, but are exempt from emissions testing requirements.
 Persons under the age of 18 may not operate or ride on a motorcycle or scooter without a protective helmet.
 Unless wearing a helmet with eye protection, all persons must wear eye protection when operating on public highways in the state.
 In Colorado, motorcycles may not pass a vehicle in the same lane as the vehicle being overtaken, nor can a motorcycle operate between lanes of traffic or rows of vehicles.
 Motorcycle drivers may not operate more than two abreast in a single lane.

 Autocycles.
-An autocycle is a three-wheeled motorcycle that does not use handlebars.
+An autocycle is a three-wheeled motor vehicle.
 Drivers and passengers ride in a fully or partly enclosed seating area that is equipped with safety belts for all occupants.
-An autocycle driver does not need a motorcycle endorsement on his or her driver license to operate an autocycle, but must possess a driver license.
-Additionally, autocycles must follow seat belt restraint laws.
+An autocycle is not a motorcycle.
+A driver does not need a motorcycle endorsement on his or her driver license to operate an autocycle, but must possess a driver license.
+Additionally, autocycles are no longer subject to a $2 license fee and $4 registration fee for motorcycle operator safety training, but will otherwise continue to pay the same taxes and fees for licensing, titling and registration, and will continue to use motorcycle license plates.